exbotanical/vivisector/README.md

  **Note**: *Get/Set on types `String`, `Array`*; *Get on types `Object`*

 #### identifier
 A unique identifier assigned to all *Observables*.
-Namespace confined to the Nodejs runtime's `global`, or 'module context'.
+Namespace confined to the Nodejs (or your target runtime) runtime's `global`, or 'module context'.
 Currently a paused feature.

 #### type
 The type identifier of a given *Observable*, *e.g. "Array", "Object", "String"*